opendilab/DI-engine-docs/source/hands_on/qmix.rst

 .. math::
    \frac{\partial Q_{tot}}{\partial Q_{a}} \geq 0， \forall a \in A

-- QTRAN (Son et al. 2019), as an extension of QMIX, proposes a factorization method, which is free from such structural constraints via transforming the original joint action-value function into an easily factorizable one.
+- VDN and QMIX are methods that attempt to factorize Qjt assuming additivity and monotonicity, respectively.
+Thus, joint action value functions satisfying those conditions would be well factorized by VDN and QMIX.
+However, there exist tasks whose joint action-value functions do not meet the said conditions.
+QTRAN (Son et al. 2019), proposes a factorization method, which is free from such structural constraints via transforming the original joint action-value function into an easily factorizable one.
   QTRAN guarantees more general factorization than VDN or QMIX.

 Implementations
 ----------------